spinute/1on1-questions/README.md

 * I’ve noticed that our last several 1-on-1s have stayed pretty surface.
 What are your honest impressions of this meeting?
 What could we be doing differently or better?
 * What additional resources can I provide for you between now and the next time we meet?
 * What are your impressions of our 1-on-1s?
 What could we do differently or better?
-* What are your thoughts on my changes?
 * What can I be doing better to help you in your job?
 * What can I do as a manager to make your work easier?
 * What can I do better or differently as your manager to support you?
 * What can I do for you that I'm not?
 * What can I do to help remove obstacles?
-* What can I do to help you achieve you current goals and priorities?
 * What can I do to help you enjoy your work more or remove roadblocks to progress?
 * What can I do to help you?
 * What can I do to make things more manageable?